-Now practice using the following keys to move the cursor, scroll the screen, and so on.
+Use playfile in the next section to practice moving the cursor, scrolling the screen, and so on.

 4.2.
 Moving the Cursor

 There are several ways of changing the position of the cursor.
 You can move it character by character, word by word, sentence by sentence, forward, backward, from one screen to another, and on and on.
 We present the more useful ways here, but you'll want to read further on vi to learn all the facilities.